Alexandra Horowitz, The Canine Mindseeker

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Ever wanted to see and “smell” the world from your dog’s point of view?
 We talk with Alexandra Horowitz, a professor of psychology and canine cognition at Barnard College, Columbia University, who also leads the college’s Dog Cognition Lab, about her books on the study of dog behavior.
-Horowitz’s books Inside of a Dog: What Dogs See, Smell and Being a Dog and Know uncover new insights into the inner lives of dogs and their external behaviors.
+Horowitz’s books Inside of a Dog: What Dogs See, Smell and Being a Dog: Following the Dog Into a World of Smell uncover new insights into the inner lives of dogs and their external behaviors.
 This article comprises two interviews originally published in The Bark magazine in 2009 and 2016.

 The dog’s amazing olfactory powers make their worldview different than ours.
 Can you explain why?

 As we go about our day, we see the world first, using vision to help make sense of the sounds (conversation, sudden honking, a nearby thud) and the smells (something rancid or sweet wafting on the air) around us.
 Dogs smell the world first, using olfaction to organize and make sense of what they see and hear.
 The richness of our visual world is matched, if not surpassed, by the richness of their olfactory world.

 This leads to some profound differences in the way the world looks, which I describe at length in the book.
 For instance, smells deteriorate over long distances, and are carried hither and thither by currents of air.
 The visual scene does not change with the breeze, and with distance, only looks “more distant.”
 The result is that the world is mapped differently for the creature who primarily “sees” it via his nose rather than his eyes.

 Has anyone studied why some dogs are better at smelling than others — is it genetic, or is it drive?